 - Know your works!
 Above all read, and re-read your works.
 It is your interpretation of the texts which will be the crux of the oral.
 So if you don`t know the texts then you will come unstuck.
 Undoubtedly in the 5 min teacher/student Q&A session that follows your presentation!

-The overarching link between what may at first seem radically different texts is the way in which the author, through specific artistic choices, comments upon your global issue.
-The I.B. has specified 5 key issues: Culture, identity and community, Beliefs, values and education, Politics, power and justice, Art, creativity and the imagination, Science, technology and the environment.
+- Choose your Global Issue carefully.
+Particularly make sure you the focus narrow and make sure you care!
+The overarching link between different texts is the way in which the author comments on your global issue.
+So, to help the IB organisation has specified 5 key issues: Culture, identity and community, Beliefs, values and education, Politics, power and justice, Art, creativity and the imagination, Science, technology and the environment.

-Remember, the prompt, provided by the I.B., is “examine the ways in which the global issue of your choice is presented through the content and the form of two works you have studied”.
-You must make sure to link your ideas to the text type and to explore how it enables both writer/author and reader to engage in the global issue.
+- Think about the “form”(text type) as well as the content of the work.
+Remember, the I.B. says, “examine the ways in which the global issue of your choice is presented through the content and the form of two works you have studied”.
+This means you must make sure to link your ideas to the text type and explore how it enables both writer/author and reader to engage in the global issue.

 By Tao McCarthy

-If you would like to book a lesson with Tao, click here
+So, if you would like to book a lesson with Tao, click here